CoderDojo-Content/Beginner-HTML-CSS/en/adding-a-stylesheet.md

    ```
 3. The curly braces `{ }` and the text in between them is a set of rules.
 The word `body` means that the set of rules is for the `<body>` tags on your web page.
 We call the bit outside the curly braces a **selector**.
 So in this case, it is the selector for the body tags.

+4. Change the colour to blue, and click Run \(Remember, this is the button that says "Click To Run"\).

+5. Your website should look something like this now:

+6. What's going on?

-4. Change the word white to another colour.
-For a full list of colours you can
+7. For a full list of colours available to use, go to dojo.soy/html-colors

-5. Change the color to "blue"
+8. Change the color to "blue"

-6. Look what happens to your webpage.
+9. Look what happens to your webpage.

-7. Do I show how to add the link or do I just include it and say nothing, or do I include it and give it a mention....
+10. Do I show how to add the link or do I just include it and say nothing, or do I include it and give it a mention....

-8. Let's change the style of the paragraphs.
+11. Let's change the style of the paragraphs.

-9. \(code for p tag with font colour or size or family or something\)
+12. \(code for p tag with font colour or size or family or something\)

-10. Finally lets change the background colour of the web page.
+13. Finally lets change the background colour of the web page.
 For this we will need the "body" selector.
 Remember the &lt;body&gt; tag defines the whole page.